lucasmorin/income_life_expectancy/README.md

 ## Replication of the results
 ### Syntax
 This code is written in Stata.
-It has been tested in Stata 13, Stata 14 and Stata 15.
+It has been tested in Stata 14 and Stata 15.
 ### Availability of the data
 The individual-level data that we used for our own study cannot be made publicly available for legal and ethical reasons.
 We are only authorised to share aggregated results.
 However, we provide a mock data file ([```dataset.dta```](https://github.com/lucasmorin/income_life_expectancy/blob/master/dataset.dta)) that you can download to see how the data should be structured.
 ### Running the code